Policy Number: 4-31

 Sick leave may be used for covered illness or injury.

 Full-time employees shall earn sick leave up to a maximum of 18 days per year.
 Part-time employees shall earn sick leave at a rate proportional to the percentage of time they work.
 For example, an employee working 67 percent time earns one day per month (1.5 x .67 = 1.0 day).
 Sick leave accrual for any month is credited if an employee is on paid status for at least one-half the normal scheduled work days for that month.
 Sick leave shall accrue to a maximum of 120 days (accrual is prorated for part-time employees).
-In those cases where an individual's absence exceeds earned sick leave, the Dean or Vice President may recommend to the Vice President for Administration an additional period of sick leave.
+In those cases where an individual's absence exceeds earned sick leave, the Dean or Vice President may recommend to the Chief Human Resources Officer an additional period of sick leave.

 Earned sick leave up to 15 continuous days shall be authorized by the immediate supervisor.
 Approval beyond 15 days must be obtained from the unit administrator.
 The University reserves the right to require a doctor's certificate at any time.